4321 SRAM

 Testing

-Make sure the pre-extraction simulation works very consistently before starting layout, so you can isolate errors as early as possible.
+Make sure the pre-extraction simulation works consistently before starting layout, so you can isolate errors as early as possible.

 At the schematic level, I’ve summarized a few common failure modes based on my own experience and that of my classmates.